Daron-Marino/airbnb-EDA/README.md

 I decided to take a closer look at the differences in mean price across each borough.

-Before we go any further, it may be helpful to define a borough:
-* According to [The official NYC Guide](https://www.nycgo.com/neighborhoods-boroughs/about-nyc-five-boroughs/), a borough is "...like a smaller city within our massive metropolic.
-NYC has five of them - The Bronx, Brooklyn, Manhattan, Queens, and Staten Island."

-### Back to our normally schedule programming...

 Earlier, it didn't look like the prices were normally distributed, but let's confirm that mathematically by testing for normality:

-H0: Price values are not normally distributed
+H0: Price values are normally distributed
-H1: Price values are normally distributed
+H1: Price values are not normally distributed

-- I'm establishin an alpha of 0.05, if the p-value is above the alpha, we can reject the null hypothesis.
-If below, we must fail to reject the null hypothesis.
+- I'm establishing an alpha of 0.05, if the p-value is above the alpha, we fail to reject the null hypothesis.
+If below, we reject the null hypothesis.

 ```python
 stat, p = stats.normaltest(airbnb_nooutliers['price'])
 ```

-The statistic is 2845.656175505129
 The P-value is 0.0

-This means that we fail to reject the null hypothesis and the normality test has determined the price values are NOT normally distributed.
+This means that we reject the null hypothesis and the normality test has determined the price values are NOT normally distributed.

 Because of the Central Limit Theorem, we can still do hypothesis testing under the assumption that the sample means are normally distributed.
-Similarly, we can still perfrom t-tests on the mean borough prices because the t-test assumes the means of samples are normally distributed, and it does not asume that the population is normally distributed.
+Similarly, we can still perform t-tests on the mean borough prices because the t-test assumes the means of samples are normally distributed, and it does not assume that the population is normally distributed.
 Additionally, we are dealing with some rather large sample sizes, so treating the sample means as normally distributed is not an issue.

 * I ran a t-test on mean prices for each borough vs. every other borough to see what's significant and what isn't with an alpha of 0.05 across the board.